Randomized Polynomial-Time Root Counting in Prime Power Rings: Introduction

-While our $T(f,p,k)$ from our running example has just $3$ elements, the earlier tree structure from \cite{schmidt,schmidtstewart} would have resulted in $190$ nodes.
+While the tree from our example above has just $3$ nodes, the earlier tree structure from \cite{schmidt,schmidtstewart} would have resulted in over $190$ nodes.
 We will now fully detail how to efficiently reduce root counting over $\zpk$ to computing $p$-adic valuations and factoring in $(\Z/(p))[x]$.